dougscohen/dougscohen.github.io/_posts/2020-06-24-CS-Unit-1-Build.md

     return predictions
 ```

 So what's going on here?
-Basically are iterating through X, where X can either be a single row, or multiple rows of data.
-Each time through, we are going to calculate the Euclidian distance with every row in X_train.
-However, we aren't concerned about every Euclidean distances, just the K smallest, where K is the number of neighbors we are looking for.
-We grab those indeces and then find the class label for each neighbor (accessed through indeces in y_train).
+Basically we are iterating through X, where X can either be a single data point, or multiple data points.
+Each time through, we are going to calculate the Euclidian distance with every data point in X_train.
+However, we aren't concerned about every Euclidean distance, just the K smallest, where K is the number of neighbors.
+We grab the indeces and then find the class label for each neighbor (accessed through indeces in y_train).
 Out of all the neighbors, whichever class label appears the most is the one we will append to the predictions list.
-So however many rows we input for X, is how long our predictions list will be.

-If you happen to split your data into training and testing subsets, you can predict on your test set (X_test), and then compare those predictions to the real class labels (y_test).
-For a binary classification problem (one where there's only two class labels), by just guessing each target, you would achieve a 50% accuracy rate.
-So if you do achieve an accuracy score of over 50%, you know your algoithm is more useful than just guessing!
-However, realistically, we want our accuracy to be above 90%.
-We will test our alogithm on a sample dataset a little later, and see how it does!

 So we've got methods to predict our target, but what if you just simply want to view neighbors.
-Let's create a function where you can input a row of data, and return its nearest neighbors.
-I mean after all, we are building a K Nearest Neighbors Classifier.
+Let's create a method where you can input a single row of data, and return its nearest neighbors.
 Seeing neighbors should shed some light on how well our algorithm works.

 ```python
 def show_neighbors(self, x_instance):